 The multiplexer automatically steers bias currents through the remote and local diodes, measures their forward voltages, and computes their temperatures.
 Both channels are automatically converted once the conversion process has started, either in free-running or single-shot mode.
 If one of the two channels is not used, the device still performs both measurements, and the user can simply ignore the results of the unused channel.
-If the remote diode channel is unused, tie DXP to DXN rather than leaving the pins open.

 The DXN input is biased at 0.65V above ground by an internal diode to set up the analog-to-digital (A/D) inputs for a differential measurement.
-The worst-case DXP-DXN differential input voltage range is 0.25V to 0.95V.
+The worst-case DXP-DXN differential input voltage range is 0.25V to 0.95V